If you've been in a sales, marketing, or customer service role for a while, the thought of career progression has probably crossed your mind.

-With this new need to provide outstanding service, brands have worked hard to reinforce their customer teams.
-And as these teams grow, it only makes sense to have an executive dedicated to supporting those specific teams.
+With this new need to provide outstanding customer experiences, brands have worked hard to reinforce their customer teams.
+And as these teams grow, it only makes sense to have an executive dedicated to supporting them.

-To become CCO, you need to do more than satisfy their customers.
+To become a Chief Customer Officer, you need to do more than satisfy customers.
 You need to be totally engrossed in understanding how the minds of your target customers work.
-After all, 83% of companies who believe it's very important to their company to make customers happy also have a growing company revenue.
-The two are clearly linked, so it's essential that you continue to push this mantra.

 3. Be open to customer feedback.